airpair/how-to-integrate-stripe-payments/post.md

 }]);
 ```
+*Note: for best practices you should do this in a factory or service*

-As mentioned before, we'll also need to add some details in the headers of the request, most importantly to authenticate ourselves in the session and to make sure that non-foreign requests are send to the server.
-If you look at the [documentation](https://market.mashape.com/noodlio/noodlio-pay-smooth-payments-with-stripe#charge-token), the first part of the cURL request looks something like this:
+Since it is hosted through Mashape, we'll also need to add authentication headers in our request.
+We can do this by using the `NOODLIO_PAY_API_KEY` and including it in the headers of the `$http` method.
+If you look at the [documentation of the route `charge/token`](https://market.mashape.com/noodlio/noodlio-pay-smooth-payments-with-stripe#charge-token), the first part of the cURL request looks something like this:

 ```
 curl -X POST --include 'https://noodlio-pay.p.mashape.com/charge/token' -H 'X-Mashape-Key: 3fEagjJCGAmshMqVnwTR70bVqG3yp1lerJNjsnTzx5ODeOa99V' -H 'Content-Type: application/x-www-form-urlencoded' -H 'Accept: application/json'
+  ... other variables
 ```
 From that we can see that in order to send requests to the API, we'll need to include the headers `X-Mashape-Key`, `Content-Type` and `Accept`.
 In Angular `v1.x` this translates to: